MrLixm/MrLixm.github.io/site/src/work/photography/2411tetedor/index.rst

         wind moves some waterside plants with a fuzzy feel.
 It’s good to sit there and just listen, to the noise of leaves dancing.

+    .. image-frame:: image5 label5 241229_negscan2411.1174.v0001.jpg
+        :metadata:
+            date: 2024-11 early morning
+            location: France - Lyon - Parc de la Tete d’Or
+            film: 35mm Kodak Gold 200
+            lens: Minolta MD 35mm

+        :code:`>` A giraffe on a stone pillar, intriguing right ?
+It signed Lasco, yes the same name as those prehistoric caves.
+And it make sense when you wander around Lyon, you will catch numerous of its other pieces on the city wall, all with the same theme: animals painted like we were 2.8 millions years back in the past.
+But the canvas has changed.
+As eye-catchy as it is my shot was missing something ...
+So I decided to not invert the negative.
+Bright stone and cold sky turn to darker warm shades, and the giraffe now nicely layer like an upper relief on its canvas.
+And the grass, turn to funky purple shades, quite unsettling ?
+But maybe that plays nicely with what the street-artist wanted, prehistoric drawings in our modern era is quite intriguing right ?